 [Section 127 inserted by No. 58 of 2010 s.
 174.]

-128. Notices and rules made by the former Board
+128. Notices and rules made by former Board

 (1) If the former Board has fixed by notice the maximum amount of remuneration of a licensee under section 44 of the Act immediately prior to the commencement day, that notice is to be taken to have been given by the Commissioner and continues in force until amended or revoked by the Commissioner.